About the project

 The Smart Grid, Smart City project is part of the Australian Government's National Energy Efficiency Initiative and will deliver Australia's first commercial-scale smart grid.

 The Smart Grid, Smart City project will demonstrate a range of smart grid technologies and applications.
-Further information on what is being tested as part of the project can be found on the Smart Grid, Smart City website.
+Further information on what is being tested as part of the project can be found at Smart Grid, Smart City.